Murder of Keith Blakelock: Media response

 Rose writes that there was a racist media frenzy after the killing, placing intense external pressure on detectives to solve the case.
 The Sun newspaper reportedly compared the Labour leader of Haringey Council and Labour's prospective candidate for Tottenham, Bernie Grant—who had immigrated from Guyana in 1963—to an ape, writing that he had spoken to reporters while, in Rose's words, "peeling a banana and juggling an orange".
 Grant caused uproar with his comments after the killing.
-He told reporters that "the police got a bloody good hiding", and "Maybe it was a policeman who stabbed another policeman."
+He was largely misquoted by hostile reporters that "the police got a bloody good hiding" – his actual words were "the youth think they gave the police a bloody good hiding". and "Maybe it was a policeman who stabbed another policeman."
 Censured by Neil Kinnock, then Labour leader, Grant later described the violence as "inexcusable".

 The Metropolitan Police Commissioner, Kenneth Newman, told reporters that groups of Trotskyists and anarchists had orchestrated the violence, a theme picked up by the Daily Telegraph and others.
 Falling for a story from media hoaxer Rocky Ryan, the Daily Express reported on 8 October 1985 that a "Moscow-trained hit squad gave orders as mob hacked PC Blakelock to death", alleging that "crazed left-wing extremists" trained in Moscow and Libya had coordinated the riots.

 There was also internal pressure on detectives from the rank and file, who saw their superior officers as sharing the blame for Blakelock's death.
 The Police Federation's journal, Police, argued that senior officers had pursued a policy at Broadwater Farm of avoiding confrontation at all costs, and that "community policing" had led to compromises with criminals, rather than a focus on upholding the law.
 As a result, the journal wrote, officers had failed to appreciate the seriousness of the situation that had developed on the estate.